samuxyz/mongo-blog/tutorial-review.md

 });
 ```

-Note that if we cannot find any post with that id, we are still returning a positive 200 HTTP status with an empty object as post.
+If we cannot find any post with the id that is passed, we still return a positive 200 HTTP status with an empty object as the post.

 At this point we have functioning endpoints but without posts in the DB we cannot really do much.
 Let's fix this by creating a POST `/api/posts` endpoint:
 In `req.body` we collect the title, author, content and tags coming from the client, then create a new post save it into the DB: